Jingle bells! Jingle bells! Jingle all the way! Oh what fun it is to play —

 For this game, you will play like they did on the old game show, where players predict who can name the tune in the least amount of notes.
-For instance, one player will say he can name the Christmas song in 10 notes, the opposing player might then say he can name it in nine notes.
-Another may predict that five notes are all she needs.
+For instance, one player will say they can name the Christmas song in 10 notes, the opposing player might then say they can name it in nine notes.
+Another may predict that five notes are all they need.
 When players stop challenging one another, the one who last made the prediction listens to the allotted amount of notes.
-If she can guess correctly, she wins a point.
+If they can guess correctly, they win a point.
 If not, additional notes are played until someone guesses the tune.
 That person wins the point.

 Backwards Christmas Carol

 You don’t need one for this game, but having some kind of buzzer makes it more fun.
 Divide guests into two teams.
 Leave one person out to be the host.
 Have the host call up one member from each team to stand on either side of the buzzer.
-The host will then sing a line from a Christmas Carol, but the trick is that he will sing it backward.
-For instance, instead of singing, “We wish you a Merry Christmas and a Happy New Year” he will sing it as “Year New Happy a and Christmas Merry a you wish we.” (print these backward lyrics ahead of time to the host can have an easier time reading them to the contestants)
+The host will then sing a line from a Christmas Carol, but the trick is that they will sing it backward.
+For instance, instead of singing, “We wish you a Merry Christmas and a Happy New Year” they will sing it as “Year New Happy a and Christmas Merry a you wish we.”
+(Print these backward lyrics ahead of time to the host can have an easier time reading them to the contestants.)

-As soon as a player thinks she knows the song, she hits the buzzer and calls out the lyric.
+As soon as a player thinks they know the song, they hit the buzzer and call out the lyric.
 (Another fun option is to have the guessing player sing the lyric).
-If she is correct, she earns a point for her team.
+If they are correct, they earn a point for their team.
 New players are then called up from each team.
 Play continues for as many rounds as you have players.
 At the end, the team with the most points wins.